Skip to main content

 But it turns out OldWeb already exists.

-Modern-day Oujia board
+Modern-day Ouija board

 The board could be turned into a keyboard or an absolute pointing device, Wacom-tablet style, using the planchette as a mouse.
 It might even be possible to drive the planchette itself using magnets.

-Magic wand remote control
+Gesture based remote control

 When I read on The Register that a Harry Potter magic-wand infrared TV remote control had come out, my mind immediately began bubbling with possibilities.
 I wanted to build one, of course, but there are all sorts of entertaining things you could do with a magic wand.
 If you included, say, a microcontroller with Bluetooth, you could use it as a remote control for giving presentations.

-I could clearly picture myself waving the prototype about in front of the TV and having to explain to everyone that it was just the remote control.
+I could already picture myself waving the prototype about in front of the TV and having to explain to everyone that it was just the remote control.
 I found this image hilarious — even more so if the prototype turned out to be tiny and would have fitted into a wand after all.

 IC bug sculpture

-When you look at it, a DIP-8 IC does resemble a little bug.
+When you look at it, a DIP IC does resemble a little bug.
 Why not add some wings and antennae and turn it into a sculpture?
 It certainly fits the "That could have been done with a 555" meme.

 Ding-dong doorbell